Uniqueness and non-uniqueness of the Gaussian free field evolution under the two-dimensional Wick ordered cubic wave equation: Norm inflation for the (unrenormalized) NLW in negative Sobolev spaces

 \section{Norm inflation for the (unrenormalized) NLW in negative Sobolev spaces}

-In this section, we present the proof of Theorem~\ref{THM:illposed}, norm inflation for the cubic NLW~\eqref{NLW0} with $k = 3$.
-In the remaining part of the paper, when we refer to \eqref{NLW0}, it is understood that $k = 3$.
-For simplicity of the presentation, we only consider the $m = 1$ case.
-We first state the following norm inflation result for smooth initial data.
+In this section, we present the proof of Theorem~\ref{THM:illposed}, norm inflation for the cubic NLW~\eqref{NLW3} with $k = 3$.
+In the remaining part of the paper, when we refer to \eqref{NLW3} (and \eqref{NLW0}), it is understood that $k = 3$.
+Furthermore, for simplicity of the presentation, we set $m = 1$, where $m$ denotes the mass $m \geq 0$ in \eqref{NLW3}.
+Namely, we consider \eqref{NLW0} with $k = 3$.